Pauline Oliveros

-Pauline Oliveros (May 30, 1932 – November 24, 2016) was an American composer, accordionist and a central figure in the development of post-war experimental and electronic music.
+Pauline Oliveros (May 30, 1932 – November 24, 2016) was an American composer and accordionist.

-She was a founding member of the San Francisco Tape Music Center in the 1960s, and served as its director.
+Considered a central figure in the development of post-war experimental and electronic music, she was a founding member of the San Francisco Tape Music Center in the early 1960s, and served as its director.
 She taught music at Mills College, the University of California, San Diego (UCSD), Oberlin Conservatory of Music, and Rensselaer Polytechnic Institute.
 Oliveros authored books, formulated new music theories, and investigated new ways to focus attention on music including her concepts of "deep listening" and "sonic awareness", drawing on metaphors from cybernetics.
 She was an Eyebeam resident.

-Early life and career
+Early life and education

-Oliveros was born in Houston, Texas.
+Pauline Oliveros was born in Houston, Texas, on May 30, 1932.
+She was of Tejana descent.
 She started to play music as early as kindergarten, and at nine years of age she began to play the accordion, received from her mother, a pianist, because of its popularity in the 1940s.
-She later went on to learn violin, piano, tuba and French horn for grade school and college music.
+She later went on to learn violin, piano, tuba, and French horn for grade school and college music.
 At the age of sixteen she resolved to become a composer.

 Oliveros arrived in California and supported herself with a day job, and supplemented this by giving accordion lessons.
-From there Oliveros went on to attend Moores School of Music at the University of Houston, studying with Willard A. Palmer, and earned a BFA degree in composition from San Francisco State College, where her teachers included composer Robert Erickson, with whom she had private lessons and who mentored her for six to seven years.
-This is also where she met artists Terry Riley, Stuart Dempster and Loren Rush.
+From there Oliveros went on to attend the University of Houston, studying with Willard A. Palmer.
+While attending the University of Houston, she was a member of the band program and helped form the Tau chapter of Tau Beta Sigma Honorary Band Sorority.

+She earned a BFA in composition from San Francisco State College, where her teachers included composer Robert Erickson, with whom she had private lessons and who mentored her for six to seven years.
+During this period she met San Francisco-based musicians Terry Riley, Stuart Dempster, and Loren Rush, with whom she would later collaborate.

+Career

-When Oliveros turned 21, she obtained her first tape recording deck, which led to her creating her own pieces and future projects in this field.
-Oliveros was one of the original members of the San Francisco Tape Music Center, which was an important resource for electronic music on the U.S. West Coast during the 1960s.
-The Center later moved to Mills College, with Oliveros serving as its first director; it was renamed the Center for Contemporary Music.
+When Oliveros turned 21, she obtained her first tape recorder, which led to her creating her own electroacoustic pieces.
+Oliveros was one of the original members of the San Francisco Tape Music Center, which was an important resource for electronic music on the west coast of the United States during the 1960s.
+The Center later moved to Mills College, with Oliveros serving as its first director; there it was renamed the Center for Contemporary Music.

 Oliveros often improvised with the Expanded Instrument System, an electronic signal processing system she designed, in her performances and recordings.
-Oliveros held Honorary Doctorates in Music from the University of Maryland (Baltimore County), Mills College (Oakland, California), and De Montfort University (Leicester, England, UK).
+Oliveros held Honorary Doctorates in Music from the University of Maryland, Baltimore County, Mills College, and De Montfort University.